Explore the Agenda

 3:00 pm Afternoon Break & Networking

-Senior Manager & Qualitative Insights Specialist, Center For Information & Study on Clinical Research Participation
+Senior Manager, Center For Information & Study on Clinical Research Participation

 • Exploring what engagement metrics and KPIs matter most to patients and advocates based on their experiences in clinical research